AK960/PacketWatcher_App/README.md

 The Client-View contains a SegmentedControl field, that lets the user choose between the two protocols "TCP" and "UDP" to send a message to the server.
 The inputFields provide the interaction possibility to enter a message and the endpoint it is supposed to be send to.
 By interaction with the button below, the packet is transmitted and shall be shown in the outputField below.
 The Server-View works analogous.

 #### Logic
 The interaction components provide the input options for the user to set up the desired connection.
-When interacting with the buttons to start a service, first the IP-Address and Portnumber are checked regarding validity.
+When interacting with the buttons to start a service, first the IP-Address and port number are checked regarding validity.
 When the check fails, an error message is shown on the screen.
 On success, the values are passed to the intended handlers, which perform case distinctions and pass on the values to the designated functions.

 #### Status Quo
-In the following Notes section, the status quo of the project is noted down, formulating futher to-dos and requirements.
-Also, the major bugs are listed as some notes regarding important variables and examplatory functions.
+In the following Notes section, the status quo of the project is noted down, formulating further to-dos and requirements.
+Also, the major bugs are listed as some notes regarding important variables and example functions.

 ## Notes
 ### States and important Variables